-Costco sales climb, e-commerce business soars amid pandemic-fueled shopping
+Costco sales climb, e-commerce business soars

-Costco Wholesale topped Wall Street’s profit expectations during the first quarter amid continued high demand for food and supplies, even as the warehouse chain said pandemic-related costs remain elevated.
+Costco Wholesale topped Wall Street’s profit expectations during its first quarter amid continued high demand for food and supplies, even as the warehouse chain said pandemic-related costs remain elevated.

 Its net sales rose 16.9% from the year-earlier quarter to $42.35 billion, while its e-commerce sales soared 86.4%.
-In a conference call with analysts, chief financial officer Richard Galanti said that while strong categories for e-commerce ranged from housewares and pharmacy to TVs and other electronics, “total online grocery grew at a very strong rate in Q1, nearly 300%.”
+In a conference call with analysts, Chief Financial Officer Richard Galanti said that while strong categories for e-commerce ranged from housewares and pharmacy to TVs and other electronics, “total online grocery grew at a very strong rate in Q1, nearly 300%.”

 Profit climbed to $2.62 a share in the period ended Nov.
-22, the company said Thursday in a statement.
+22, the Issaquah-based company said Thursday in a statement.
 Analysts had expected $2.06 on average, according to estimates compiled by Bloomberg.

 Costco has seen steady demand as consumers stock up on bulk food, along with electronics and goods for the home.
-Despite signs the pantry-loading trend may wane with a COVID-19 vaccine, the pandemic has been a boon for large retailers and warehouse clubs, including Costco, that carry quarantine-friendly items such as shelf-stable canned goods and rice.
+Despite signs the pantry-loading trend may wane with a coronavirus vaccine, the pandemic has been a boon for large retailers and warehouse clubs, including Costco, that carry quarantine-friendly items such as shelf-stable canned goods and rice.

 Sales from membership fees climbed 7.1% in the quarter.
-Since Costco releases net sales figures on a monthly basis, investors tend to look at this measure during quarterly reports as a performance gauge.
+Because Costco releases net sales figures on a monthly basis, investors tend to look at this measure during quarterly reports as a performance gauge.

 Costco said its U.S. sales were up 14.6% for the quarter, while sales in Canada rose 16.2% and other international sales increased 18.7%.

 The company incurred $212 million in costs during the quarter related to higher wages during the pandemic.
-Costco said earlier this year it would pay employees an extra $2 an hour, and has been incurring higher expenses related to e-commerce, too.
+Costco said earlier this year it would pay employees an extra $2 an hour, and it has been incurring higher expenses related to e-commerce, too.

 Costco shares climbed 27% this year through Thursday’s close, roughly double the gain of the S&P 500 Index.